RikkiGibson/roslyn/docs/compilers/Design/Lifetime Analysis.md

 In order to achieve a clear, concise, and "verifiably" correct design, we define a theory using types to represent lifetimes.
 Lifetime types, type parameters, type arguments, and conversions define in what ways `ref`s are permitted to flow through the program.

 ### Ref lifetime
 A `ref` itself has exactly one lifetime.
 This is represented using variations on the same type argument form, depending on the readability/writability of the `ref`.
+For example, the below refs all have lifetime `$a`:
 - `ref<$a> readonly`
 - `in<$a>`
 - `out<$a>`